 “But Juli and Flo!” – we hear you crying – “how should I ever have a normal conversation if I simply don’t understand what’s being said to me?!
 I need minutes to form a basic sentence and can’t expect people to bear with me and bring up this angelic patience!
 Nobody has the time for that!”

-What we figured is, people will always stick with you and your efforts, if you give them a good enough reason.
+What we figured is, people will stick with you and your efforts more often than not if you give them a good enough reason.
 A reason apart from despair, insecurity and clumsy efforts.
 People will bear with you if they feel that you’re on the same human (not linguistic!) level.

-So how can you achieve that with your current Hungarian language skills?
+So how can you achieve this with your current Hungarian language skills?

 The answer is easy: You’ll have to switch from robotic sentences committed to memory to a more natural tone of conversation.
 A tone of conversation that automatically evolves when you’re feeling comfortable with the language you’re speaking.
 Luckily, this is way easier than it sounds.
 All you have to do is learn a few basic phrases of natural conversation (so-called conversational connectors) and fall back on them whenever you feel insecure.
 This will do two wonderful tricks for you: